polakowo/vectorbt/docs/docs/index.md

 ## How it works

-vectorbt was implemented to address common performance shortcomings of backtesting libraries.
+VectorBT was implemented to address common performance shortcomings of backtesting libraries.
 It builds upon the idea that each instance of a trading strategy can be represented in a vectorized form, so multiple strategy instances can be packed into a single multi-dimensional array, processed in a highly efficient manner, and compared easily.
 It overhauls the traditional OOP approach that represents